Waiver of 60-Day Reporting Requirements

 Child Nutrition Programs

 Pursuant to the COVID–19 Child Nutrition Response Act (the Act) (H.R.
-6201, Title II), and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) is granting a nationwide waiver to help minimize potential exposure to the novel coronavirus (COVID-19).
-This waiver applies to the National School Lunch Program (NSLP), the School Breakfast Program (SBP), the Child and Adult Food Care Program (CACFP), and the Summer Food Service Program (SFSP).
+6201, Title II), and based on the exceptional circumstances of this public health emergency, the Food and Nutrition Service (FNS) is granting a nationwide waiver to help minimize potential exposure to the novel coronavirus.
+This waiver applies to the National School Lunch Program (NSLP), the School Breakfast Program (SBP), the Special Milk Program (SMP), the Child and Adult Food Care Program (CACFP), and the Summer Food Service Program (SFSP).

-Therefore, FNS waives, for all state agencies, school food authorities, and CACFP and SFSP sponsoring organizations, the 60 day claims for reimbursement deadlines as set forth in the National School Lunch Act, Section 12(j) and further in federal regulations at 7 CFR 210.8(b)(1), 220.11(b), 225.9(d)(6), and 226.10(e).
-This waiver shall only apply for claims covering operations in the months of January and February 2020.
+Therefore, FNS waives, for all state agencies, school food authorities, and CACFP and SFSP sponsoring organizations, the 60 day claims for reimbursement deadlines asset forth in the National School Lunch Act, Section 12(j) and further in federal regulations at 7 CFR 210.8(b)(1), 215.10(b),220.11(b), 225.9(d)(6), and 226.10(e).
+This waiver shall only apply for claims covering operations in the months of January and February2020.
 Deadlines for these two claims months are extended for 30 calendar days from their original required date of submission.
 This waiver is effective immediately.
 Please note that states should encourage their program operators to continue to complete their 60 day reporting requirements in a timely fashion in cases where waiver flexibility is not needed, and to the extent practicable.

 As required by section 2202(d), each state or sponsoring organization that implements this waiver must submit a report to the Secretary not later than 1 year after the date such state received the waiver that includes: